Sinking & Settling Concrete Floor Slab Repair in Northwestern PA and Western NY

 Concrete floor repair solutions for cracks in basement floors and other concrete slabs

-If you have any of these problems in your home, call Total Foundation Solutions for concrete floor repair solutions in Erie!
-Settling concrete slabs can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.
+If you have any of these problems in your home, call Total Foundation Solutions for concrete floor repair in Erie.
+Concrete leveling and crack filling services are often needed to repair a settling concrete slab that has created cracks in floors and walls, uneven surfaces, or a weakened foundation.

 Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.